nightscout/trio-docs/docs/usage/features/dynamic-isf.md

 Yes, you can enable both an Override and a Temp Target at the same time.
 When you do, Trio will first adjust your profile settings based on the Override set, then those profile settings will be sent to the Oref algorithm for the Sensitivity Ratio and insulin required calculations.
 The [Target Behavior](../../configuration/settings/algorithm/target-behavior.md) settings will influence the Sensitivity Ratio used as explained above.
 Your other override-adjusted profile settings will then be utilized to determine the next insulin dosing decision.

 ### Influence of Total Daily Dose on Logarithmic Dynamic ISF
 It's not unheard of for there to be occasions when your daily insulin use can change drastically.
 It can increase significantly if you need a dose of steroids or are coming down with an illness.
 It can decrease significantly if you start a new exercise regimine.
-It's important to know how those changes will influence Trio's calculation in dynamic ISF.
+It's important to know how those changes will influence Trio's calculation in Logarithmic Dynamic ISF.

 Using a Total Daily Dose (TDD) of 40 units as a baseline, you can see how this changes the ISF calculations when TDD is halved (20 units) or doubled (80 units).